citusdata/citus_docs/develop/reference_propagation.rst

 Running on all Workers
 ----------------------

 The least granular level of execution is broadcasting a statement for execution on all workers.
-This is useful for viewing properties of entire worker databases or creating UDFs uniformly throughout the cluster.
-For example:
+This is useful for viewing properties of entire worker databases.

 .. code-block:: postgresql

-  -- Make a UDF available on all workers
-  SELECT run_command_on_workers($cmd$ CREATE FUNCTION ... $cmd$);

   -- List the work_mem setting of each worker database SELECT run_command_on_workers($cmd$ SHOW work_mem; $cmd$);

+Although this command can also be used to create UDFs (or other objects) on the workers, it's best to use :ref:`create_distributed_function` on the coordinator node for that.
+Registering functions on the coordinator tracks them in the :ref:`pg_dist_object` metadata table, so Citus will know to automatically create a copy of the function in any future nodes added to the cluster.

 .. note::